urakubo/Dojo-standalone/README.md

 ## In addition to the original Dojo:

-1) Codes were updated for Python3.5 compatibility.
+1) Codes were updated/refactored for Python3.5 compatibility.
 2) A small gui was equipped to control dojo at a desktop pc.
 3) Many input/output image file formats are supported.
-4) Some codes were refactored for stability.
-5) Plugin section was created.
+4) Plugin section was created.
 Users can easily insert new Python functions.

 ## Requirements